chesterchou1/hugo-portfolio/content/project/costco/index.md

 From a numerical perspective, Costco truly sets an example in this regard.
 Their customer loyalty is high, and their member demographics show higher levels of education and income compared to competitors.
 In conclusion, Costco's members are of high value and exhibit strong loyalty.

-Costco fanboy did crazy stuffs[^7]
+Costco fanboy did crazy stuffs.
+Not only did he get a tattoo of Kirkland Signature brand on his arm, He also had his birthday party in the Costco food court in 2015 and once took a date to the store. [^7]
 ![Source: INSIDER](./fan.png)

-This aspect is related to the internal setup mentioned earlier.
+This extreme case is somehow related to the internal setup mentioned earlier.

 How does Costco achieve internal consistency?
 Through their store design, which includes high ceilings, rugged decor, warehouse-style shelves, and hanging spotlights.
 Within limited space that is typically smaller than the industry average, Costco employs a display approach that showcases a carefully selected assortment of products stacked in bulk.
 This emphasizes the "Best Deal" concept, making customers feel like every item has been handpicked and their shopping behavior is taken seriously.
 This is also why Costco verifies membership upon entry and has staff at the exit to mark the receipts—a ritual essential to the Costco shopping experience.

+The whole setting sticks to Costco's role and contradict to the brand marketing argument towards higher customer loyalty would correlate to premium branding strategy.
+See how Costco did, it's a lower-end premium vibe, but it works so well on the metrics and the fanboy story.

 Improving customer experience doesn't necessarily require a focus on premium elements.
 In this case, we can see the importance and necessity of internal consistency.
 While adhering to a low-cost strategy, Costco embodies the role of a trustworthy salesperson who can deliver value and create a sense of security.
 Costco relies on word-of-mouth marketing derived from this down-to-earth shopping experience.

-From what we've seen so far, the underlying business logic aligns with the Pirate Metrics model in digital marketing (AARRR model).
+From what we've seen so far, the underlying business logic aligns with the Pirate model(AARRR model).
 If we were to apply this model to Costco, it would be an optimized version.
 Unlike the traditional Pirate Metrics model, which aims for revenue from customer acquisition to the final stage, with each marketing campaign having a limited impact, Costco's model operates within a membership system, creating a positive cycle that helps in the early stages of the conversion funnel (see diagram below).

 The last "R" in the model, in my interpretation, stands for "Raise" and "Recycle."
 What does this entail?
 We can discuss several directions: